Bugs That Bite in Florida: How to Identify and Treat Them

 How to Identify Florida’s Common Bug Bites

-- Ant bites (fire ants): Small, swollen bumps in clusters.
+• Ant bites, especially fire ants: Small, swollen bumps in clusters.
 They might sting repeatedly.

 Treatment Tips for Bug Bites to Stop Itching